DataDog/documentation/content/en/security_platform/cspm/getting_started.md

 ### Secure your cloud environment

+This section guides you through collecting resource configuration data from cloud providers.
+Resource configuration collection allows Datadog to assess your environments against Cloud Configuration rules.

+### Secure your hosts and containers

 This section guides you through configuring the Datadog Agent to scan your hosts and containers.
 The Agent allows Datadog to continuously assess the state of your hosts and containers against Infrastructure Configuration rules.

-### Secure your hosts and containers

-This section guides you through configuring the Datadog agent to scan your hosts and containers.
-Our agent allows Datadog to continuously assess the state of your hosts and containers against Runtime Compliance rules [Add link].

 ## Further reading